-An engine's pistons are powered by thousands of controlled explosions created by mixing fuel with oxygen, creating combustions.
-The heat and expanding gases from these mini-explosions push down on the piston in the cylinder, causing movement.
+An engine's pistons are powered by thousands of controlled explosions created by mixing fuel with oxygen, thus creating combustions.
+The heat and expanding gases from these small explosions push down on the piston in the cylinder, causing movement.
 Engines need air (namely oxygen) to burn fuel.
 During the intake stroke, valves open to allow the piston to act like a syringe as it moves downward, drawing in ambient air through the engine's intake system.
-When the piston reaches the bottom of its stroke, the intake valves close, effectively sealing the cylinder for the compression stroke, which is in the opposite direction as the intake stroke.
+When the piston reaches the bottom of its stroke, the intake valves close, effectively sealing the cylinder for the compression stroke, which is in the opposite direction of the intake stroke.
 The upward movement of the piston compresses the intake charge.
 We at 27th St. Automotive in Boise know all about how engines work and can make the appropriate repairs as efficiently as possible.

 Here are some of our tips for preventative maintenance to keep your engine running smoothly and avoid major problems: